coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 001.md

 The halfling talks to Silver and compliments her again, then comments not to go back to the dungeon, as the man in there is a bad man.
 Silver asks for a history listen, and he explains it's far too soon, the memory too fresh.
 She awkwardly says okay.
 He tells her that Soldos is essentially his brother, and he won't break Soldos's word, but if he could have five minutes with Nymnar...

-He introduces himself as [[Gentleman Bauto Swifte]], and then disappears after Silver squeaks out her name.
+He introduces himself as [[content/Archive/DM Blast to the Past/NPCs/Gentleman Bauto Swifte]], and then disappears after Silver squeaks out her name.
 She walks out and "steals" a roll from the kitchen.
 # The Courtyard
 Damaris recognizes a dwarven warrior wearing a magical mask that lets her function in the light: she wields an orgosh.
 This is the Duchess of Battles, Gwynnora Stonekeeper.
 She's one of the most decorated generals in the history of the continent.
 She recognizes Bauto Swifte as well: THE pirate king, the man who's organized the bandits and pirates against the empire.
 She also recognizes Cuthbert of the Cudgel, and Acrius Aquilius as well.
 The meeting that is going to happen will happen tonight.
 Everyone is here.